najnesnaj/pinetime-zephyr/manual/_build/markdown/index.md

     * How to install the open source watch framekit

+    * Linux rules

 * Out of tree

+* display

+    * Display   Types

+        * Several methods of using the display

+        * The human eye

 * Starting with some basic applications

+    * Push the button

+    * posix

         * Building and Running

+    * pinetime

+        * Building and Running

             * Reading out the button on the watch

-    * Building and Running

-* bluetooth (BLE) example

-    * simulated on laptop

-        * Using a standard zephyr application under pinetime:

-        * Eddy Stone

-        * Using the created bluetooth sample:

-        * Ble Peripheral

-        * using Python to read out bluetoothservices

-* display

-    * Display    example

 * LittlevGL Basic Sample